LoopKit/loopdocs/docs/faqs/FAQs.md

 You don't have to own your own Apple computer, but you do need to at least borrow one.
 It would be really good to have longer term ability to borrow that computer again for [updating Loop](https://loopkit.github.io/loopdocs/build/update/updating/#when-to-update) later, when needed.

 If you are borrowing an Apple computer, you should ask the person to (1) update to at least High Sierra or Mojave and (2) [download Xcode for free](https://developer.apple.com/xcode/) before you get together to build your Loop app.
 The updates and download of Xcode can take a couple hours depending on the person's internet speed...so best to do those steps well ahead of time to save trouble.

+## Can I use a PC or Windows computer to build?

+Yes, you can...sort of.
+There is a hacked way of installing macOS on a Windows computer called "Virtual Machine".
+[This link](https://techsviewer.com/install-macos-mojave-vmware-windows/?fbclid=IwAR3o2u7iEnCEQoJhnhEy0fn8m_Q2w5gFmIpSA5ybLLY_5q_F3Jf3Z4XwcGM) may provide some helpful information for that if you want to learn more...but it's up to you and Google if you hit a road block.
+These docs do not provide troubleshooting tips for Virtual Machine installation or use.

 ## How often do I need to get on the computer for Loop?